developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 product: Enterprise Browser
 layout: guide.html
 ---

 ## Overview
 The Barcode Module controls functionality of the device scanner.
 Check the platform indicators in each property or method section.
-If developing for a device with only a camera, the number of symbologies available will be limited only to the most common such as EAN13 and UPCA, and scanning will be available only through the device camera.
-If the app is running on more well-equipped hardware, finer control over a more fully featured Scanner wilol be available, often with a choice of scanner hardware to use on the device.
+If developing for a device with only a camera, the number of symbologies available will be limited to the most common, such as EAN13 and UPCA, and scanning will be available only through the device camera.
+If the app is running on more well-equipped hardware, finer control over a more fully featured Scanner is available, often with a choice of scanner hardware to use on the device.

-If the use case involves capturing a single barcode (for example, a pricing kiosk app) Zebra recommends using the `Barcode.take(callback)` method.
+If the use case involves capturing a single barcode type (for example, a pricing kiosk app) Zebra recommends using the `Barcode.take(callback)` method.
 If the app will decode multiple barcode types common in enterprise scenarios (for example a warehouse inventory and receiving app), Zebra recommends using the `Barcode.enable(callback)` method.

 **Notes**:
 * **Only foreground apps have access to scanning hardware**.
 When an app is sent to the background, its state is saved and scanner control is automatically relinquished.
 When a scanner app returns to the foreground, its previous state is reapplied.